Nick Valensi: The Strokes

 In the late 1990s, Valensi was part of an informal band with vocalist Casablancas and drummer Moretti in high school, and continued after he and Casablancas left Dwight.
-Nikolai Fraiture started playing as the bassist and the band was formed when guitarist Albert Hammond Jr. joined in fall 1998.
+Nikolai Fraiture started playing as the bassist, and the band was formed when guitarist Albert Hammond Jr. joined in the fall of 1998.
 Their first show as The Strokes was at the Spiral in New York City on September 14, 1999.
 The band released The Modern Age EP in 2001 under Rough Trade Records and was signed for a five-album record deal by RCA Records.
-The band released six LPs including Is This It, Room on Fire, First Impressions of Earth, Angles, Comedown Machine and The New Abnormal with tours and festival sets in the North America, Europe, South America, East Asia and Australia.
+The band released six LPs, including Is This It, Room on Fire, First Impressions of Earth, Angles, Comedown Machine, and The New Abnormal, with tours and festival sets in North America, Europe, South America, East Asia, and Australia.
 Following the completion of their album contract deal with RCA Records in 2013, the band has continued to release new music through Casablancas' Cult Records.
+On May 15, 2026, the band announced that Valensi would be absent from the upcoming tour because of personal reasons, the band chose Longwave frontman Steve Schiltz to replace him.

 CRX

 In 2013, Valensi co-founded the Los Angeles-based rock band CRX.
-He is the frontman of the group, and is backed by drummer Ralph Alexander, multi-instrumentalist Brad Oberhofer, bassist Jon Safley, and guitarist Darian Zahedi.
+He is the frontman of the group and is backed by drummer Ralph Alexander, multi-instrumentalist Brad Oberhofer, bassist Jon Safley, and guitarist Darian Zahedi.
 The band released their debut album, New Skin, on October 28, 2016.
 This was followed by the 2019 record Peek.
 Valensi has described the band's sound as a mix of power pop and heavy metal, and has named The Cars, Cheap Trick and Elvis Costello as influences.